 10 Workplace Safety Training Tips

-Have you ever walked into work one morning and noticed something that might cause an accident?
-Maybe it is an icy sidewalk, or a spill on the floor.
+Have you ever walked into work and noticed something that might cause an accident?
+Maybe it’s an icy sidewalk or a spill on the floor.
 The phrase, “An accident waiting to happen,” comes to your mind as you sidestep the problems.

 Workplace safety cannot exist on best practice guidelines and policies alone.
-A safe working environment is based on how well the organization communicates safety standards.
+A safe working environment depends on how well the organization communicates safety standards.

 According to the Business Dictionary, workplace safety is:

 The policies and procedures in place to ensure the safety and health of employees within the workplace.
 It involves hazard identification and control according to government standards, and ongoing safety training and education for employees.